CESNET/Nemea-Supervisor/nemea_status/README.md

 Alias /nemea_status/static/ /var/www/html/nemea_status/static/
 ```
 - Don't forget to add some kind of access control, so the page is not accessible to anyone.

+## Configruation

+Copy nemea_status.conf to /etc/nemea/ and edit as appropriate.

+Configuration is necessary to enable graphs from Munin and/or quick links to other Nemea instances.